ErfanNajimi/sep-2024-hackathon-team-2/README.md

 - [Liam](https://github.com/caleom)
 - [Jab](https://github.com/Jab90)

-### Code Used
+### Credits

-All the codes in this Repo was developed by us!
+The tunes used in creation of the game and their notes are obtained through:

+- ChatGPT
+- Microsoft Copilot

 ### Content

-This content has been created by us - Retro Rascals -
+This content has been created by us.

 ###  Media